honest comparison

 Do I lose anything by switching from Mariana Tek to Junocal?

 Three specific things.
-First, the native branded mobile app: Mariana Tek ships a native iOS and Android app branded to the studio; Junocal ships a PWA that installs to the home screen and behaves natively but is not literally a native app.
+First, the native branded mobile app: Mariana Tek offers a native iOS and Android app branded to the studio as a paid add-on module; Junocal's day-of view installs to the home screen and behaves like an app, but isn't literally one.
 For most clients this is invisible.
-Second, the multi-location feature set: if you run more than one location under one brand with cross-location memberships, Junocal v1 doesn't support that and Mariana Tek does.
+Second, franchise-scale depth: above ten locations, Mariana Tek's mature multi-location franchise tooling goes deeper than Junocal (which covers up to five locations on Studio and ten on Growth).
 Third, deeper apparatus analytics: Mariana Tek's cross-apparatus sequencing analysis is more developed than Junocal v1.
 For classical-leaning studios where this matters operationally, the analytics depth is real.
-For most single-location reformer studios, none of the three is a deal-breaker, and the $2,500+ a year saving funds whatever workaround the studio prefers.
+For most single-location reformer studios, none of the three is a deal-breaker, and the several-thousand-dollar-a-year saving funds whatever workaround the studio prefers.

 Will my Mariana Tek data come across cleanly?

 Yes.
 The data models are similar enough that the migration is a translation rather than a remapping.
 Clients, booking history, memberships with periods intact, class packs with credits remaining, intake forms with completion status, email opt-in status, apparatus history per client, and even the favorite-spot data all migrate cleanly.
 We run a dry-run import into staging for your review before going live.
-The Mariana Tek schema is one of the cleaner ones in the category, so the migration is one of the smoother ones we handle.
+Mariana Tek's exported data is one of the cleaner ones in the category, so the migration is one of the smoother ones we handle.

-Mariana Tek is owned by Xplor.
+Mariana Tek is owned by Advent / Xplor.
 Is the post-acquisition pressure real?

 Yes, and it has been visible for several years now.
-Mariana Tek was acquired by Xplor in 2020, and the standard Xplor portfolio playbook (price expansion on the existing customer base over 18-36 months, contract length increases at renewal, integration with the rest of the portfolio's billing infrastructure) has played out at Mariana Tek over the years since.
+Mariana Tek was acquired by Advent International in November 2019 and now sits under Xplor, and the standard PE portfolio playbook (price expansion on the existing customer base over 18-36 months, contract length increases at renewal, integration with the rest of the portfolio's billing infrastructure) has played out at Mariana Tek over the years since.
 Customer complaints on Capterra and G2 reflect the pattern.
-The same playbook is now affecting Momence, which Xplor acquired in January 2025.
+The same playbook is now affecting Momence, which Clubessential acquired in January 2025 ahead of its September 2025 merger with Xplor.
 If the structural argument for switching to Mariana Tek originally was 'get away from Vista's Mindbody', the structural argument for switching off Mariana Tek in 2026 is the same: get away from the PE roll-up.

 What if I run multiple locations?